MartinCote5/Rocket-Elevators-Foundation/README.md

 ## How to use the FreshDesk API:

-Once contact us is completed, a ticket is automatically sent to the freshdesk website.
+Once either the contact us, quote or intervention section is completed, a ticket is automatically sent to the freshdesk website.
 All the Informations to access the freshdesk account are provide in slack.

 ## How to use the DropBox API:
 When a user become a customer, the file attachement given in the contact us form is transfer in dropbox and can be seen on :